• Skip to primary navigation

 Step 3: Add garlic and sausage to pan and cook until sausage is no longer pink

-adding orzo to pot of broth and meat
+adding orzo to pot of broth and meat for Italian sausage orzo soup

 Step 4: Add pan contents and orzo pasta to pot.
 Simmer for 15 minutes.

-adding kale to pot of soup
+adding kale to pot of sausage soup

 Step 5: Add kale as final step, five minutes before serving

-sausage orzo soup with kale in pot
+Italian sausage soup with orzo and kale in pot

 Enjoy!